Country of origin:

 Type of music generally:

-Beautiful and fierce at her best, your choice of pops (mainstream and alternative) most of the rest of the time.
+Beautiful and fierce at her best, your choice of pops (mainstream and alternative) most of the rest of the e.

 Paula Cole's site